 Originally a poem by the well-known Angus poet Violet Jacob; the tune, added by Jim Reid from Dundee, seems to convey the same feeling of loneliness.

-Jim Reid sang The Wild Geese / Norland Wind in 1984 on his Springthyme album I Saw the Wild Geese Flee.
+Jim Reid sang The Wild Geese / Norland Wind as the title track of his 1984 Springthyme album I Saw the Wild Geese Flee.
 This track was also included in 2010 on the anthology The Rough Guide to Scottish Folk (Second Edition).
 He recorded it again for his 2005 Greentrax album Yont the Tay, with the album title again taken from this song.

-Battlefield Band sang Norland Wind in 1998 on their CD Rain, Hail or Shine.
+Davy Steele sang Norland Wind in 1998 on Battlefield Band’s CD Rain, Hail or Shine.
+They noted:

 Ed Miller sang The Wild Geese in 2006 on his CD Never Frae My Mind.

 Hector Gilchrist sang Norland Wind in 2007 on his WildGoose CD Ingleneuk.
 He noted:

 A classic.
 Liz, my “Selkie” partner, encouraged me to learn this ballad and I admit to struggling to fit the couplets to the right verse initially.
 To an exile, it does paint an indelible picture in the mind, of the straths of Perthshire and Angus in autumn.